 You may be able to get this help whether or not you qualify for a legal aid lawyer.
-See Do I qualify? on the Legal Services Society (Legal Aid BC) website.
+See Do I qualify? on the Legal Aid BC website.

-To be considered for the Family LawLINE service, call Legal Aid's province-wide Call Centre during the times listed below.
+To be considered for the Family LawLINE service, call Legal Aid BC's province-wide Call Centre during the times listed below.
 An intake worker will ask you questions about your financial situation and your legal issue.
 If you qualify, you'll be transferred to the Family LawLINE service.

 If you don't qualify for Family LawLINE services, the intake worker might refer you to a legal information outreach worker (LIOW).
 The LIOW can provide you with legal information about separation and divorce matters.
 LIOWs can also refer you to other resources and help you determine which community services are available to you.

 Interpreters are provided if you need services in languages other than English.

 1-866-577-2525 (elsewhere in BC)

 - Mondays, Tuesdays, Thursdays, and Fridays: 9:00 am to 3:00 pm

 - Wednesdays: 9:00 am to 2:30 pm